mdetools/mdetools19/challangemain.md

 ---

 #### Description
-Detailed description of the challenge problem can be found [here]().
+Detailed description of the challenge problem can be found <a href="./challengeproblem.html">here </a> .

 #### Accepted Solutions